280224963/SideMenu-/SA_Project/SA报告.md

 ## Use case view

+Use case diagrams showed below describe the system functions understood by the participants.
+The main elements are the use cases and participants.
+They help the development team understand the system's functional requirements in a visual way.
 SideMenu can be implemented in storyboard without a single line of code.
 First of all, if the app developer wants to use this side menu, the step is extremely simple.
 He will only need to install CocoaPods and Carthage and do some other easy options by creating a Navigation Controller for a side menu.
 The figure 4.1 showed below tells what an app developer can do.
 He can create views as he want.
 You first have to create a Root View Controller for the Navigation Controller (shown as a UITableViewController) and then you can set up any Triggered Segues you want in that view controller.
 Very importantly, add an UIButton or UIBarButton to a view controller that you want to display the menu from.

 ![use_case](https://github.com/280224963/SideMenu-/blob/master/picture/use_case1.png)

 Figure 4.1 use case view of SlideMenu

 As you can see from the figure 4.2, the SideMenuManager is the most important class in this program.
 Once the user press the corresponding button, the exactly view will be showed.
 For example, if the user want to slide in a new view, a viewController will be created and the sidemenuManager will do the corresponding respond to the viewController.
 The user can make a view presents and he can also make a view dismiss, so as long as the button is code for a function, the view controller connected to it will follow the procedure and make a view do the things it should do.

 ![use_case](https://github.com/280224963/SideMenu-/blob/master/picture/use_case2.png)

 Figure 4.2: use case view of SlideMenu

 ## Logic view